badbsallyy/NEXAH-CODEX/README.md

 The Codex is neither fiction nor dogma — it is a **structural experiment**:
 an attempt to map number, form, and meaning as one coherent field.
 From prime numbers to planetary grids, from light resonance to linguistic glyphs —
 **NEXAH** seeks to rediscover order through frequency.

-It is built as an **open scientific–symbolic repository**, where:
+It is built as an **open scientific–symbolic repository**, where
 - proofs and geometry coexist with myth and language,
 - each module represents a real research layer,
 - every visual, equation, and symbol is testable — but also interpretable.